The Contendings of Horus and Seth: Chester Beatty Papyrus I

-The Papyrus Chester Beatty I dates to the Twentieth Dynasty during the reign of Ramesses V and likely came from a scribe's collection that was recorded for personal entertainment (Chester Beatty Pap I, Oxford).
+The Papyrus Chester Beatty I dates to the Twentieth Dynasty during the reign of Ramesses V (reigned 1149–1145 BCE) and likely came from a scribe's collection that was recorded for personal entertainment (Chester Beatty Pap I, Oxford).
 The papyrus contains the story of The Contendings of Horus and Seth as well as various other poetic love songs.
-The original provenance of the papyrus was Thebes.
+The original provenience of the papyrus was Thebes.
 When found, the papyrus measured 55 cm and had been torn and crushed.
 The papyrus was published by the Oxford University Press in 1931 and currently is located in the Chester Beatty Library in Dublin.

 The story

 Arguably the most important part of the Chester Beatty Papyrus I is the mythological story of "The Contendings of Horus and Seth" which deals with the battles between Horus and Seth to see who will be the successor to the throne of Osiris.
 The specific time of the Contendings is a period during which the fighting has temporarily stopped and Seth and Horus have brought their case before the Ennead.
 Throughout the story, Horus and Seth have various competitions to see who will be king.
 Horus beats Seth each time.
 The beginning of the story is a sort of a trial when both Seth and Horus plead their cases and the deities of the Ennead state their opinions.
-Later in the story, Set fights with Horus and after several long battles Horus finally wins and becomes the king.
+Later in the story, Seth fights with Horus and after several long battles Horus finally wins and becomes the king.